NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 program.
 It contained an index (frame) camera and a single strip (pushbroom) camera.
 ASP does not currently have a dedicated camera model for this camera, so we will have to try to approximate it with a pinhole model.

-Without a dedicated solution for this camera, you may only be able to get good results near the central region of the image.
+Without a dedicated solution for this camera, the solution may be adequate only *near the central region of the image*.

 For this example we find the following images in Earth Explorer declassified collection 2::